jdrempel/xmunge/README.md

 **xmunge** and discover a bug or missing functionality, please create an issue on GitHub.

 - Load munge is not implemented
-- Shell munge is not implemented
-- Movie munge is not implemented
 - Sound munge is not implemented
 - Non-English languages are not supported